wanclee/datashaper/README.md

     -- The /samples directory has many sample XML configuration files and their database schema DDL files.
        Select the vendor-name sub-directory and read HowToStart.txt file.

-- Download the jdbc driver from the db vendor's site and put it in /drivers folder (or any location you desired).
-The User Guide has the list of driver names.

 - To run the program with the given samples on the command line (say for example you're using mysql):